 TEAM C route was: 3, 1, 4, 2, 5(F)

 So team C starts with #12 (mark it with S) and then make a rule behind #12 to open #10; #10 opens #13; #13 opens #11 and #11 opens Finish (#5)

 This was the tricky part.

 There is one thing still to do.
-Add the Starting fields as rules behind the finish field.
-So add a rules to location #5 to open location #1; #7; #12.
-The reason is that we do not want other teams to see those locations so we want to add them a rule.
+Make finish field activate the Starting fields.
+So add a rules to location #5 (F) to open location #1; #7; #12 (start fields).
+The reason to do it is that we do not want other teams to see other starting points.
 Finish will not actually activate them but having a rule means they will not be opened when all the locations without the rules are appearing on a map.

-Now onto the Configure tab.
+Now you need to adjust the “Configure” tab.
 It is all usual stuff there apart of one important detail.
-Check the tickbox near “Rotate starting fields”, so that each team only gets one standing field.
-And check that the start fields are correct.
+Check the tickbox near “Rotate starting fields”, so that each team only gets one starting field.
+And check if the start fields are correct.

-Save the game and if you and I did everything right you should have a game that has 3 different routes (you can send more teams onto them if you want though, just start more devices) and will finish in the same place.
-You can modify the game so that only the first part of the game is on separate routes or the locations are on different places naturally.
+Save the game and if you and we did everything right you should have a game that has 3 different routes (you can send more teams onto them if you want though, just start more devices) and will finish in the same place.
+You can modify the game so that only the first part of the game is on separate routes or the questions are in different places naturally.